burstein-lab/famus/README.md

 ## Configuration and priority of parameters

-Most FAMUS tools expect parameters as either command line arguments or in a given (optional) configuration file.
-An example for a configuration file can be found in `example_cfg.yaml` of this repository's root directory.
+Most FAMUS tools expect parameters as either command line arguments or in a given (optional) YAML-formatted configuration file.
+An example configuration file - `example_cfg.yaml` - can be found in the root directory of this repository and contains an example for each parameter it can override.
+Config files don't have to include all parameters, just the ones you want to override.
+Any parameter not specified will use a default value.
+For example, the default path to save/load models is ~/.famus/models/, and should be overridden if you want to use a different path.
 The order of priority is as follows:

 1. Command line arguments
 2. Configuration file parameters (if provided as a command line argument and the relevant parameter is specified there)
 3. Default parameters (running `famus-defaults` (conda) or `python -m famus.config` (source code) will print the default parameters to the console)

+See sections below for details on command line arguments for each tool, and the end of this README for a comprehensive list of configuration parameters.

 ## Classifying sequences